ow2-proactive/catalog-client/docs/CatalogObjectRevisionControllerApi.md

 <a name="getUsingGET1"></a>
 # **getUsingGET1**
-> CatalogObjectMetadata getUsingGET1(bucketName, name, commitTime, sessionID)
+> CatalogObjectMetadata getUsingGET1(bucketName, name, commitTimeRaw, sessionID)

 Gets a specific revision